Close Give Feedback

 Q. We have a house with a Sandstone Grey roof and white wooden windows.
 Can you suggest a colour for the walls, preferably lighter than the roof?

-A. The following are a few colours that you might check out to see if they appeal to you – Resene Half Foggy Grey, Resene Triple Black White, Resene Double Merino, Resene Cararra, Resene Quarter Friar Grey or Resene Half Ash.
+A. The following are a few colours that you might check out to see if they appeal to you – Resene Half Foggy Grey, Resene Triple Black White, Resene Double Merino, Resene Cararra, Resene Quarter Friar Greystone or Resene Half Ash.

 These colours are all quite different to each other.
 Check them out against a swatch of Sandstone Grey (aka Resene Gauntlet) and real white.
 You can view A4 swatches of all these colours in the colour library at Resene ColorShops.
 You will be better able to envisage the overall look of the colours.